sreevishwa72/Hail/README_EN.md

 ### Hide

-Hidden apps will not shown in launcher and installed app list.
+Hidden apps will not be shown in launcher and installed app list.
 Unhide them to revert.

 ### Disable

-Disable apps will not shown in launcher.
+Disable apps will not be shown in launcher.
 Enable them to revert.

 ## Working mode